 - Make sure you can see their face and read their lips

-- Move to the location in the room where conversation is most easy for you.
-For example, you may prefer to have your back to the wall to be able to better focus on the conversation.
+- Move to a location in a room where conversation is easiest for you.
+For example, you may prefer to have your back to the wall to be able to better focus on the conversation

 - Speak more slowly